-You know it, I know it: new year’s resolutions are easy to make but hard to keep up.
+You know it, I know it: new routines are easy to start but hard to keep up.
 And it’s really no wonder that that’s the case.
 As humans, we tend to look for immediate results (guilty), only to disappoint ourselves when we don’t immediately see them (guilty again).

 Since time travel is unfortunately out of the question, we’ll have to settle for rethinking our expectations.
 Dedication is key when it comes to both resolutions and skincare—and small habits can snowball into big results.
 Not sure how best to give your skin some extra TLC?
 You’re in luck!
 We asked a few of our expert dermatology providers for tips and tricks to help with long-term progress.

 “I recommend keeping active ingredients to a minimum and being consistent.
 A simple routine is more likely to be maintained in the long run.”

 For a while, long skincare routines had a moment (hello, 12-step routine).
 But you often don’t need anywhere near that many products to see results.
 Most dermatologists agree that an effective skincare routine only needs four steps: cleanse, treat, moisturize, and protect.
 Here’s a basic routine that we recommend:

 Cleanse: Wash your face with a gentle cleanser.

 Moisturize: Apply moisturizer, if needed.
 You can use a broad-spectrum moisturizing sunscreen with SPF 30+ to skip step 3.